 Your university may run mentoring schemes, which provide an opportunity to gain experience.
 Local authorities may also run volunteer learning mentor schemes.

-In order to gain relevant experience of working with children, you'll need to undertake a criminal record check.
+To gain relevant experience in working with children, you'll need to undertake a criminal record check.

 Find out more about the different kinds of work experience and internships that are available.